dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
 Nonetheless, EDHOC specification has a set of requirements for its transport protocol {{RFC9528}}.
 These include handling message loss, reordering, duplication, fragmentation, demultiplex EDHOC messages from other types of messages, denial-of-service protection, and message correlation.
 All these requirements are fulfilled either by the EAP protocol, EAP method or EAP lower layer, as specified in {{RFC3748}}.

-For message loss, this can be either fulfilled by the EAP protocol or the EAP lower layer, as retransmissions can occur both in the lower layer and the EAP layer when EAP is run over a reliable lower layer.
-In other words, the EAP layer will do the retransmissions if the EAP lower layer cannot do it.
+For message loss, this can be either fulfilled by the EAP layer or the EAP lower layer or both.

 For reordering, EAP is reliant on the EAP lower layer ordering guarantees for correct operation.